mileallen/pod/readme.md

 ### pFor

+This is to handle Array data.
 Below is an example of usage from the included demo game app.
 The game looks up word relations on an API from datamuse.com.
-When the fetch 'promise' is fulfilled, the list of words is assigned to the variable `qWords`.
+When the fetch 'promise' is fulfilled, the API retuns JSON with a list of words that meet the criterion, and for each word, a `score` property and another that counts the number of syllables in the word.
+The JSON list of words is assigned to the variable `qWords`.
 We want each word to be displayed, with a function invoked `onclick`, to which we pass the selected word.
 We also wish to assign a couple of conditional classes depending on whether the word was picked to proceed to the next link or not.

 Here is how you achieve that: